|Type of tour:||Guided|

 Transfer to Zarishoogte Passes, the beginning of the oldest desert in the world, the Namib Desert.
 We will pass farms with ostrich and Karakul sheep before reaching our guest farm.
 The afternoon is perfect for relaxing by the pool or taking a walk around the farm.

 Bike tour in the Namib Naukluft Park to the red dunes of Sossusvlei.
 There is a unique display of colour in the morning sun.
-We will undertake an interesting desert hike, and visit the Sesriem Canyon.
+We will hike through an interesting desert, and visit the Sesriem Canyon.
 Transfer to Solitaire.
 Two nights accommodation in a beautiful lodge.

 Bike tour through the impressive Buellsport Gorge with 1500 to 2100 ft. high walls.
 The afternoon can be spent relaxing by the pool.
 We enjoy a walk during sunset and take our Sundowner cocktail with us.
 On our way we take a look at some huge weaverbird nests.

 We will cycle to the geologically interesting Gaub and Kuiseb Canyon.
 Ostrich and gemsbok will cross our paths.
 Transfer to Swakopmund on the cool Atlantic with it‘s many buildings from the former German colonial time.
-We will spend two nights in a lovely guesthouse.
+We will spend two nights in a hotel near the ocean.

 In Namib Naukluft Park we will see living stones (Lithops), the moon landscape and the largest Welwitschia Mirabilis plant yet discovered.
-The afternoon is at own disposal.
-The guide will give tips and hints.
+The afternoon is for free time, but the guide will give tips and hints for activities.

 Transfer towards Usakos.
 Bike tour to the landmark of Namibia, the prominent peaks of the Spitzkoppe in the otherwise flat plains.
 Visit some ancient rock paintings.
 Short transfer to the mining town of Uis.
 We will stay in chalets of a lodge.

-In the morning we will visit the famous rock engravings of Twyfelfontein, which gained UNESCO World Heritage Status not long ago.
+In the morning we will visit the famous rock engravings of Twyfelfontein, which recently gained UNESCO World Heritage Status.
 Visit both routes, the Dancing Kudu and Lion Tail route.
 Afterwards we ride to the organ pipes and burnt mountain.
-The afternoon is at own disposal.
+The afternoon is at your own disposal.

 Transfer to the Petrified Forest.
 We cycle through a Mopane forest and past many table-like mountains to the peaceful Vingerklip Lodge.
 The 75 ft. high freestanding stack on the lodges ground is a famous natural monument.